ucb-bar/hammer/doc/Hammer-Use/Hierarchical.rst

 These are enumerated in the auto-generated Makefile, ``hammer.d``, which is placed in the directory pointed to by the ``--obj_dir`` command line flag when the ``buildfile`` action is run.
 This action must be run BEFORE executing your flow.
 If you adjust the hierarchy, you must re-run this action.

 To perform a flow action (syn, par, etc.) for a module using the auto-generated Makefile, the name of the action is appended with the module name.
 For example, the generated Make target for synthesis of ``ModuleA`` is ``syn-ModuleA``.
-A graphical example of the auto-generated flow with ``RocketTile`` under a ``ChipTop`` is shown below:
+A graphical example of the auto-generated dependency graph with ``RocketTile`` under a ``ChipTop`` is shown below:

 .. image:: hier.svg

+The auto-generated Makefile also has ``redo-`` targets corresponding to each generated action, e.g. ``redo-syn-ModuleA``.
+These targets break the dependency graph and allow you to re-run any action with new input configuration without forcing the flow to re-run from the beginning of the graph.

 Cadence Implementation
 ----------------------